 This approach can help you shelter a portion of your retirement savings from three important risks—one you'll face throughout your investing lifetime, as well as two that are specific to investors in or approaching retirement.

 1. Overreacting to short-term market events.
 Some of the emotional tendencies that define us as human beings tend to hamper our ability as long-term investors.
 We can be optimistic even when it's unwarranted, and we may overreact to news, exhibit loss aversion, experience regret, and copy the behavior of others in times of stress.
 Particularly in volatile markets, these tendencies may make long-term investment discipline and investment success even more difficult to achieve.
-As seen in the chart below, many investors have badly lagged the returns of equity and fixed income markets in the past decade.
+As seen in the chart right, many investors have badly lagged the returns of equity and fixed income markets in the past decade.

 2. Sequence-of-returns risk.
 This risk involves the actual order in which investment returns occur.
 Typically, negative returns earlier in retirement have a more severe impact on your portfolio than negative returns later in retirement.
 That’s because your portfolio’s value is reduced by both negative market performance and any withdrawals you take to fund your day-to-day expenses.
 This means that a smaller amount is left behind to experience any potential future growth.
 A sharp market downturn in the years leading up to retirement can have a similar impact and dramatically reduce the value of your investment portfolio and, thus, its ability to generate future income.
 In the chart to the right, two hypothetical portfolios, A and B, each begin with $100,000.
 Each investor aims to withdraw $5,000 per year, and it is assumed that both portfolios experience exactly the same compound annual returns over a 25-year period, only in inverse order, or “sequence.”
 Portfolio A has the bad luck of having a sequence of negative returns in its early years and is completely depleted by year 20.
 Portfolio B, in contrast, scores a few positive returns in its early years and ends up 25 years later with more than double the amount of assets it started with.